michaeljbishop/mulligan/README.md

 `Mulligan::Recovery` is the base class of all recoveries.
 Use this in the same way you use the `Exception` hierarchy, but for recoveries.
 You can define your own subclasses with different properties that can be read by the `rescue` clauses.

+#### Metadata

 One thing to note.
-There is useful metadata associated with a Recovery.
-This is because if you are running your code inside Pry using pry-rescue, and an exception is raised uncaught, Pry will open and you can choose a recovery from list attached to the exception.
+There is useful metadata associated with a recovery.
+This is because if you are running your code inside Pry using pry-rescue and an exception is raised uncaught, Pry will open and you can choose a recovery from the list attached to the exception.
 Your program will then continue as if the exception were never thrown.

 Here is the metadata:

 #### 'summary' attribute
-This is a human-readable description of what the `Recovery` does.
-It can be set at the time of raising, or if it's not set, will return `self.class.summary`
+This is a human-readable description one-line descriptions of what the `Recovery` does.
+By default it returns the class attribute, but you can override it in the instance.

 #### 'discussion' attribute
 This is a detailed discussion of how to use the recovery.
 Think of it as if you were writing help for a command-line tool and wanted to describe the options and arguments.
+By default it returns the class attribute, but you can override it in the instance.

-If you call `Exception#recoveries.inspect`, you will get a string that looks more or less like this:
+If you call `Exception#recoveries.inspect` inside Pry, you will get a string that looks more or less like this:

 ```
 Mulligan::RetryingRecovery